 To get a general idea, a 150-pound (68 kilo) woman needs about 68 grams of protein a day.
 Experts recommend that older adults increase their protein intake to 1-1.2 grams of protein per kilo of body weight.
-Since a 150 pound woman is equivalent to 68 kilos, she needs 1-1.2 grams of protein per kilo or 68 grams of protein a day.
+Since a 150-pound woman is equivalent to 68 kilos, she needs 1-1.2 grams of protein per kilo or 68 grams of protein a day.
 You can calculate your weight in kilos here.
 Then multiply it by 1-1.2 grams of protein to calculate your recommended daily protein requirement.

 Let’s assume that your daily recommended requirement is 68 grams of protein.
 You’re probably thinking, no sweat.
 I can have a buttery croissant for breakfast with jam and coffee.
 For lunch, I can have 2/3 of a cup of quinoa salad (12 grams of protein) and a 1/3 of a cup of hummus (7 grams of protein) with some crudités.
 Then I’ll have a grilled six-ounce sirloin steak for supper (52 grams of protein) with some French fries.
 At 71 grams of protein, that exceeds my daily requirement.

-Aim for 20g in the morning
+Aim for at least 20g in the morning

 Uh, not so fast.
 It also matters when you get your protein.

-Good morning, protein
+Good morning, protein.